 Studies indicate that the cannabinoids found within cannabis can help manage psoriasis through their interaction with the endocannabinoid system.
 When the endocannabinoid system is disrupted, it can lead to the development of autoimmune diseases like psoriasis.
-However, studies show that cannabinoids’ interaction with cannabinoid receptors within the endocannabinoid system (ECS) help regulate proper function of the immune system2,5,11.
+However, studies show that cannabinoids’ interaction with cannabinoid receptors within the endocannabinoid system (ECS) help regulate proper function of the immune system2,5,12.
 Earlier clinical trial data found that cannabis helps prevent psoriasis flare-ups by activating the cannabinoid 2 (CB2) receptors of the ECS4.
 Most recently, a literature review concluded that cannabinoids’ anti-inflammatory effects and their regulating affects on the immune system make them a potential treatment agent for psoriasis3.

 Research also suggests that cannabis can help treat psoriasis symptoms by managing the over activity of T cells.
 One study found that cannabinoid’s interaction with cannabis receptors of the body’s ECS is implicated in several biological processes related to the skin, including proliferation of skin cells1.
-A later study determined that CB receptors likely play a circumstantial role in T cell activity, but that cannabis’ ability to inhibit the activity of the cells is unrelated to its activation of CB receptors12.
-Four of the major cannabinoids found within cannabis, including tetrahydrocannabinol (THC), cannabidiol (CBD), cannabinol (CBN) and cannabigerol (CBG), have been shown to effectively inhibit overactive T cells and thereby play a therapeutic role in psoriasis treatment efforts12.
+A later study determined that CB receptors likely play a circumstantial role in T cell activity, but that cannabis’ ability to inhibit the activity of the cells is unrelated to its activation of CB receptors13.
+Four of the major cannabinoids found within cannabis, including tetrahydrocannabinol (THC), cannabidiol (CBD), cannabinol (CBN) and cannabigerol (CBG), have been shown to effectively inhibit overactive T cells and thereby play a therapeutic role in psoriasis treatment efforts13.

+Cannabinoids’ anti-inflammatory properties have also been associated to their application for the treatment of psoriasis7.
 Additionally, studies have found that through the activation of CB2 receptors, cannabinoids can help alleviate, and in some cases reverse, skin inflammation damage6.

 States That Have Approved Medical Marijuana for Psoriasis